Start Your Baby's Food Journey Here

 American Academy of Pediatrics, Member

 Ready, Set, Food! is a daily supplement that gently introduces your baby to peanut, egg, and milk, the three most common childhood food allergens.
-Studies have shown that this approach helps reduce the risk of developing allergies by up to 80%, and our system makes it easy.
+USDA guidelines report says to introduce allergens as early as 4 months, and our system makes it easy.
 Simply add a packet of Ready, Set, Food! to your baby's breast milk, formula, or food starting between 4-11 months of age, and continue for 6 months or until your baby is eating these foods regularly in their diet.

 For many babies, Ready, Set, Food! will be their first exposure to food other than breast milk or formula.
 We are confident our system is the most safe and methodical approach, but in some cases, reactions may occur, as with any new feeding.
 If your baby has a reaction to Ready, Set, Food!, please contact our customer support team via live chat or email as soon as possible to let us know.
 Read our blog here to learn more about how to identify an allergic reaction and what to do if you believe your child is having one.

-Early allergen introduction is particularly important for babies with eczema because this group has a 1 in 3 chance of developing food allergies, and studies show that early allergen introduction for babies with eczema reduces that risk by 80%.
+Early allergen introduction is particularly important for babies with eczema because this group has a 1 in 3 chance of developing food allergies, and guidlines say to start early allergen introduction as early as 4 months.
 If your infant's eczema is severe, current guidelines recommend talking to your pediatrician or allergist before beginning early allergen introduction.